 - Official documents may have been filled in depending on how the person completing the documents interpreted the pronunciation and their spelling may not have been very good.
-Other information may also have been misheard by the official.
+Information may also have been misheard by the official.

 - There is also plenty of scope for transcription errors, because not all officials had neat handwriting.
-For example, in one census on ancestry.co.uk, the name Bagpuize had been transcribed as Bogforge, and in another our ancestor Jessie Treacher had been transcribed as Jessie Preacher.
+For example, in one census on ancestry.co.uk, the name of the village Kingston Bagpuize had been transcribed as Kingston Bogforge, and in another our ancestor Jessie Treacher had been transcribed as Jessie Preacher.
 This sort of error can make it difficult to find a record.
-Also some Parish Records may only be available as transcipts of the Bishop's Transcripts, which as the name suggests are themselves
+Also some Parish Records may only be available as transcipts of the Bishop's Transcripts, which as the name suggests are themselves copies.

 - Not everyone would have known their date of birth or where they were born.
 Some may have lied about their age.